Frequently Asked Questions

 Is your Early Decision Option binding?

-If I answer YES to question 15 on the application regarding criminal activity, how will it affect the committee's decision?
+If I answer YES to any of the Character and Fitness questions on the application how will it affect the committee's decision?

 Can I apply to both the full-time and part-time programs?

 In the initial review process you must apply for either the full-time or part-time program unless you are applying Early Decision.
 If you are placed on the waiting list, you will then have the option to be considered for both programs.
 If you apply for the full-time program but our committee feels you would be a better fit in our part-time program, they may offer you a place on our waiting list.
 Therefore we do not reconsider people who were denied full-time who then ask for consideration for the part-time program.

 For multiple LSAT scores do you average LSAT scores or take the highest score?

 WCL receives all LSAT test scores from the Law School Admission Council that fall within the 5 year LSAT reporting window.
 Although all tests within the reporting window are evaluated, generally we consider the highest score for admission purposes.

 When will you request my Credential Assembly Service (CAS) report from the Law School Admissions Council (LSAC)?

 Once applications are entered into our database, we request CAS reports from LSAC.
 Reports are requested in the order that applications are received.
 Due to the amount of mail we receive, it can take up to two weeks from the time your application is received until we can order your report.
 If it has been more than a month from the time your application was received and you notice that your CAS report has not yet been requested, please contact your admissions counselor.